 SMS routes and Delivery Receipts

 Which route an SMS takes, depends upon a number of factors.
 The most logical route is that from a mobile phone (P2P) or an application (A2P) to an aggregator (SMS Service) after which the message is delivered to the SMSC of a telecom operator.
 The operator forwards it to the operator the receiver is connected to.
 Almost every text message also produces two DLR's, a Delivery Receipt or Delivery Report.
 One delivery receipt tells whether the message is accepted or rejected, the second indicates whether the message has been delivered or is failed.
 Such status updates are crucial, because SMS is used in critical business processes.
 The DLR provides information on the delivery route and time, whether it ended up in a queue, or - at worst - the text has not arrived – it failed.
-The Retry System by CM, which sends a text message if delivery fails, depends on the DLR's text messages (see also the blog post on the Retry System).
+The Retry System by CM, which sends a text message if delivery fails, depends on the DLR's text messages.

 The Delivery Receipt (DLR)